MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 However, I will not include a general introduction to the Twig language.
 If you are unfamiliar with Twig, read the [Twig guide for Template Designers](https://twig.symfony.com/doc/2.x/templates.html) and [Twig for Developers](https://twig.symfony.com/doc/2.x/api.html) and then come back to this tutorial.

+{% alert 'success' %}

+**Not sure if you want to use Twig?**
+I have written a dedicated explanation why I prefer Twig to PHP.
+[Check it out here.](https://processwire.com/talk/topic/27382-how-twig-can-improve-your-template-structure/)

+{% endalert %}

 ## Installation, file and request structure

 First, install Twig with Composer (see [How to set up and integrate Composer with ProcessWire](/integrate-composer-with-processwire)):